This page is part of © FOTW Flags Of The World website

 a) These terms should always be accompanied by a further description, for example, off-set towards the hoist.

-b) The term “shifted to” (although much used) is potentially inaccurate in that it implies a position against the edge of a flag, so the Editors suggest that one the alternatives (as given herein) are to be preferred in description.
+b) The term “shifted to” (although much used) is potentially inaccurate in that it implies a position against the edge of a flag, so the Editors suggest that one the alternatives (as given herein) are to be preferred in description – for more details see shifted to.

 OFFICER’S BROAD PENNANT (or PENDANT)